One of the fundamentals of loudspeaker design is the tuning frequency

 Volts from your amp to get 8.1 V across that resistor.
 Use the lowest

 scale you can to get the most accurate readings.
 Now that the meter

-is calibrated to measure 8.1 ohms (in terms of volts), sweep the frequency generator
+is calibrated to measure 8.1 ohms (or rather, volts), sweep the frequency generator

 up and down and see how much variance in voltage there is.
 There